-There are two tests and a final exam.
+There are three tests and a final exam.

 The term tests and final exam must be written and completed within the scheduled date and time.
-Reference materials may be used during the exam.

 If you are unable to write the final exam because of illness, you must provide a doctor's note to be allowed to write at a different time.
 Contact your instructor as soon as possible to reschedule your exam.